 Fortunately, after Vernon’s failed attack, no others dared try to attack Cartagena.
 However, Drake, celebrated as a hero in England, would forever be remembered and reviled in Cartagena for his attack and looting of the city.

-Want to learn more about Drake’s attack and Cartagena’s history?
+Want to know more about Drake’s sacking of Cartagena?